Eric Traut, President

 Ms. Graybehl D’Antony served as a Board Member for the Association of Certified Family Law Specialists for 2 years.
 She also served as President of IALOC in 2011 and again in 2012.
 Additionally, she is has been a proud IALOC Board Member since 2006.

 Ms. Graybehl D’Antony is an avid runner and has completed over 14 marathons and 4 half marathons.
 To relax and recuperate from the stress of her profession, she and her husband Joseph D’Antony travel to their home in the Abruzzo region of Italy.
 There, they enjoy a slower pace of life along the peaceful Adriatic coastline.

-Michael L. D'Angelo, Board Member At Large
+Michael D'Angelo, Director at Large

 As a graduate from University of California, Irvine and Loyola Law School, Mr. D’Angelo has over 23 years of experience litigating eminent domain, inverse condemnation, and other complex real estate matters.
 Mr. D’Angelo worked predominantly for private property owners and business owners in eminent domain and inverse condemnation matters.